Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_22.mp3"></audio>

-He is from Italy.
+He is from Italy.  -  He's from Italy.
-She is from Spain
+She is from Spain.  -  She’s from Spain.
-It is from China.
+It is from China.  -  It’s from China.

-He's from Italy.
-She’s from Spain.
-It’s from China.